Katie Holmes Is Not Pregnant With Jamie Foxx’s Child, Despite Tabloid Report

-Jamie Foxx and Katie Holmes’ relationship has become tabloid fodder ever since rumors first surfaced that they were in a relationship.
-But now that their romance is public, the speculation about their future as a couple has been ramping up now that they’ve gone public.
+Jamie Foxx and Katie Holmes’ relationship has become tabloid fodder ever since rumors first surfaced that they were involved with each other.
+Yet, now that their romance is public, the speculation about their future as a couple has been ramping up.
 Now, one tabloid has alleged that Katie is pregnant with Jamie’s child, claiming that the 40-year-old actress conceived via in-vitro fertilization.
 The article also contends that they are ready to get married and that Jamie has already bought an engagement ring.

-But Gossip Cop is on the case and they’re reporting that the Star’s story is fake.
-They state that they’ve spoken to rep from Katie’s camp who said that she is not pregnant or planning to marry Jamie Foxx.
+But Gossip Cop is on the case, and they’re reporting that the Star’s story is fake.
+They state that they’ve spoken to a representative from Katie’s camp who said that she is not pregnant or planning to marry Jamie Foxx.

 As Gossip Cop notes, this isn’t the first time that Star has published a false story about the couple.
-Earlier this year the tabloid declared that Katie and Jamie working out to get in the best shape of their lives for their purported upcoming wedding.
+Earlier this year, the tabloid declared that Katie and Jamie working out to get in the best shape of their lives for their purported upcoming wedding.
 They also claimed that Katie had switched to the keto diet, a popular low carb regimen that encourages the body to burn fat for energy instead of carbs.
-According to tot their “reporting,” the Batman Begins actress had even gotten some cosmetic procedures done on her face so that she could be picture perfect on her “big day.”
+According to their “reporting,” the Batman Begins actress had even gotten some cosmetic procedures done on her face so that she could be picture-perfect on her “big day.”

 But Gossip Cop also fact-checked this story with Holmes’ rep who maintained that she does not plan to marry Jamie Foxx.